mjziebarth/Cyantities/README.md

 - Add the `iter()` and `const_iter()` templated methods to C++ `QuantityWrapper` class, allowing for the use of range-based for loops and range adaptor closures (`|`-operator syntax) in compile-time provided units.
+- Add the `gravity` example that showcases different methods to iterate vector-valued quantities in C++.
+- Add benchmark for different iteration methods.

 ### [0.0.3] - 2024-04-24
 #### Changed